cokert/cokert.githubpages.com/index.md

 layout: default
 ---

 I'm Tim.
-I registered this domain recently and threw this up here.
+I registered this domain recently when I learned .wtf domains were a thing and threw this up here as an excuse to play with Jekyll/github pages.
 I don't know what I'm doing with it yet.

 <!--